cwagner315/whip-pippy-discord-bot/README.md

 2. Edit the .env file to change the server(guild) and the authorization token.

- #commands
+ ## commands

- !lap [target]
+ ### !lap [target]

-Intiates a one minute vote for (3/5) of the target members current voice channel non-self-defeaned members to cast a vote by typing !lap if the mute is successful it will server mute the target user for a random amount of seconds between 15-120.
+Initiates a one minute timed vote for (3/5) of the target members current *voice channel non-self-defeaned members* to cast a vote by typing ** !lap ** if the mute is successful it will server mute the target user for a random amount of seconds between 15-120.

 Command use: !lap Optional[target] to start a vote.

 ex: